ShanmughapriyaM/TOCSWin-MHD/README.md

-This is research work to detect fall and ADL
+This is a research work to use Transformer model detect fall and ADL

-Dataset used are Le2i and CAUCAFall
+Dataset used to train the model are Le2i and CAUCAFall

 Le2i Dataset